Frequently Asked Questions

 You can request an invitation to become a curator after signing up as a member.
 However, we regret that not everyone will be invited.
 The best way to get an invitation is to request one from a curator who knows you well.
-In the Spring of 2018, we invited some of the most eminent experts to be our founding curators.
-Please visit Curators to see a list of all the curators and founding curators.
+In the summer/fall of 2018, we invited some of the most eminent experts to be our founding curators.

 Q. Who are the Founding Curators?

 As with all curators on the platform, Founding Curators are not stockholders, employees or affiliates of the company.
-However, Founding Curators have certain privileges over other curators, for example, they are always featured in Curators and we may seek their advice from time to time when we add new features to the service.
+However, Founding Curators have certain privileges over other curators, for example, they are always featured on the top Curators page, and we may seek their advice from time to time when we add new features to the service.

 Q. Who can add items to a list?